 The international study or professional development experience requirement can be satisfied in one of three ways:

 - participation in The Media School's Summer in London program.

 - completion of a Media School international travel course or Semester in L.A.

 - completion of an alternative international study or professional development experience that results in IU credit.

 Media Scholars are automatically admitted into The Media School’s Summer in London program following their second year, and most will participate in this activity with their classmates.
 But the travel requirement can be satisfied by any international course resulting in IU credit.
 A travel course not organized by The Media School requires written permission from the honors program director, Nicole Martins, if you want it to fulfill your requirement.
 Similar requirements apply to pursuit of a professional development experience as outlined above.

-Your written request must be copied to your honors mentor and to Katie Beck, associate director of student services, experiential education.
+Your written request must be copied to your honors mentor and to administrative and program coordinator Kristin Martindale.
 It must describe the proposed program, explaining why it should be considered an appropriate international or professional development opportunity.
 Permission must be granted at least one month before you begin participation in the selected program.